segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

 strat: kotlin
 ---

-If you’re using a different library, follow these steps to migrate to the Analytics Kotlin library:
+If you’re using a different library such as Analytics-Android, follow these steps to migrate to the Analytics-Kotlin library:

 > success ""
 > You can continue to use your Android source write key for the migration to view historical events.